 Bots are everywhere and they are changing the way we interact with businesses!

 What are Chatbots?

-Chatbots are a type of conversational AI solution designed to help humans interact with machines using natural language.
+Chatbots are a type of Generative Conversational AI solution designed to help humans interact with machines using natural language.
 They are essentially a piece of software that can engage in a text-based conversation.